tadeeek/coffee-machine/README.md

 One of my projects created at hyperskill platform.
 Program simulates a coffe machine.
 Machine operates with the folowing products: coffee, milk, sugar, plastic cups and also collects money.
 When it runs out of any of these products it notifies user.
 Coffee machine can prepare three types of coffeee: espresso, cappuccino and latte.

+The main purpose of writing this program was to practice loops and conditions, working with classes, and get more confident in basics of Java.

 ## Table of contents

 - [General info](#general-info)